PRAJUN-V/Data-Structure-and-Algorithm-using-Python/readme.md

 Just created a doubly linked list.
 Need to add method in it to improve its functionality.

 I have created functions for binary search and linear search.

+I have used inbuilt dequeue data structure in collection module.